Ultimate Guide to Online Poker in Alberta - Is it Legal and Where Can I Play?

 What Online Poker Sites will Launch in Alberta?

-Should Bill 48 make its way into law, there are a handful of poker operators that would likely set up shop in Alberta, including those that already operate in the province through gray markets.
+Now that Bill 48 has made its way into law, there are a handful of poker operators that look likely to launch fully in Alberta, including many of those that already operate in the province through gray markets.

-Let's look at which operators would be likely to launch in Alberta.
+Let's look at which operators are likely to launch in Alberta.

-888poker - 888poker could launch in Alberta given that the Gibraltar-based company already operates in Ontario.
+888poker - 888poker expected to launch shortly in Alberta, especially given that the Gibraltar-based company already operates in Ontario.

-PokerStars - PokerStars could launch in Alberta.
+PokerStars - PokerStars expected to launch shortly in Alberta.
 In March 2024, Poker Industry PRO reported that both PokerStars and BetMGM had hired lobbyists for regulated online poker in Alberta.

 BetRivers - One of the newest online poker operators on the market, Phil Galfond's BetRivers could expand to Alberta.
-As of writing, BetRivers is only live in Pennsylvania.
+As of July 2026, though, BetRivers Poker is not expected in Alberta in the near future - despite launching casino and sportsbook products in the province.

 History of Gambling and Gambling Laws in Alberta